Did I choose to write this article?

 A new angle (because we haven't had enough)

-It’s worth considering that lot of the debate around free will these days focuses on understanding immediate intent.
+It’s worth considering that lot of the debate around free will focuses on understanding immediate intent.
 People ask: Are we autonomous in forming an opinion?
 Are we free in the intent?
-But none of these questions ask why or how someone ends up being the kind of person who forms a particular conscious intent in the first place.
+But none of these questions ask why or how someone ends up being the kind of person who forms a particular conscious intent in the first place?
 It may be much more interesting to think about how one’s circumstance both biologically and environmentally constraint, mould and morph people into a certain type of person, with a set of beliefs, which shape choices and therefore in the process how much this person has had the control over being shaped a certain way.

 As I lightly touched on earlier, this is asking things like: How did everything from your time as a fetus, to all the moments leading up to right now shape you into the kind of person who would shoot a gun or start up a non-profit?